 Multicultural Grants Program

-The Multicultural Grants Program is a program to assist community partners working to meet the objectives of the New Brunswick Policy on Multiculturalism.
+The Multicultural Grants Program is a program to assist community partners who support and promote respect, inclusion, and diversity in New Brunswick.

 • businesses, companies or private organizations; and

 • funding bodies (organizations whose sole mandate is to award grants or funding).

 The Multicultural Grants Program undertakes to assist community partners working to meet the objectives of the New Brunswick Policy on Multiculturalism.
 The Policy indicates the need for actions designed to meet the following objectives:

 1. To ensure respect for and adherence to the principles embodied in the New Brunswick Human Rights Act.

 2. To eliminate ethnic and racial discrimination by identifying and removing societal barriers to full and equal participation.

 3. To assist newcomers in identifying and overcoming cultural barriers which impede full and equal participation.

 4. To facilitate access to services and institutions both public and private in one of the two official languages of the Province.